jzhou45/Greek-Mythology-Card-Jitsu/README.md

 ## Olympus Card-Jitsu
 [Olympus Card-Jitsu](https://jzhou45.github.io/Olympus-Card-Jitsu/) combines an agglomeration of favorite things from my childhood, including Club Penguin, ninjas (which inspired the original Card-Jitsu), and Greek myths and the Percy Jackson series.

-Olympus Card-Jitsu aims to make a faithful adapatation to the core Card-Jitsu gameplay with new classes and cards based on Greek mythology and lore.
-In order to keep the game a client-side project, the opponenet will be a simple A.I., rather than an opposing player.
+Olympus Card-Jitsu aims to make a faithful adaptation to the core Card-Jitsu gameplay with new classes and cards based on Greek mythology and lore.
+In order to keep the game a client-side project, the opponent will be a simple A.I., rather than an opposing player.

 ## Background